p21sistemas/docker-ap/README.md

 Este é o repositório Git da imagem Docker para apache com PHP.
 Consulte a página do Hub para obter ou ler sobre como usar uma imagem Docker e informações sobre contribuições e problemas.

-This is the Git repository of the Docker image for apache with PHP.
-See a Hub page to get or read me about using a Docker image and information about contributions and issues.

 ## Controle de versão
 | Docker Tag | GitHub Release | Versão do apache | Versão do PHP | Versão do ubuntu |
 |-----|-------|-----|--------|--------|